Review: "A People's Tragedy: The Russian Revolution, 1891-1924"

 By: Orlando Figes

-Throughout Orlando Figes’ book A People’s Tragedy: A History of the Russian Revolution, the author explores many of the underlying components that made the Russian Revolution of 1917 possible.
-Specifically, Figes raises the questions: How did it occur?
-What factors helped the revolutionary movement take root in tsarist Russia?
-Can the Revolution trace its origins to one single person or event?
+Throughout Orlando Figes’ work A People’s Tragedy: A History of the Russian Revolution, the author provides a rich and detailed analysis of the historical components that made the Russian Revolution of 1917 possible.
+In this book, Figes raises many fundamental questions: How did the Russian Revolution occur?
+Where did it begin?
+What factors helped the revolutionary movement (Bolsheviks) take root in Tsarist Russia?
+Is the Revolution able to trace its origins to one single person or event?
 Was the Revolution avoidable?
 Finally, and perhaps most importantly, what was the Russian Revolution’s most enduring impact and legacy?

 Figes' Main Points

 Using a “bottom-up” style analysis, Figes makes the point that the Russian Revolution was not an elite-driven event like most uprisings throughout the course of human history.
 Rather, Figes contends that it was a revolution of the people – one in which common, ordinary individuals revolted and systematically dismantled the social, political, and economic underpinnings of Tsarist Russia.
-Because the Russian revolutionaries understood the concept that power exists in numbers, Figes argues that many of the Bolsheviks turned to the Russian people as a means of inflicting greater damage on Tsar Nicholas II’s regime.
+Because the Russian revolutionaries understood the concept that their power existed in the form of "numbers," Figes argues that many of the Bolsheviks turned to the vast Russian population as a means of inflicting greater damage on Tsar Nicholas II’s regime; encouraging radical dissent and anarchy against imperial rule.

-With so many individuals taking a stand against the Tsarist government, traditional Russian society quickly imploded as the weakness of Nicholas II and his centralized government structure gave way to overwhelming rebellions and revolts driven by the Russian people.
-With millions of people rallied to the Bolshevik cause, Nicholas and his regime simply could not resist the popular front that emerged to challenge his rule; thus, guaranteeing a seizure of power by the Communists.
+With so many individuals taking a stand against the Tsarist government, Figes argues that traditional Russian society quickly imploded on itself as the weakness of Nicholas II and his centralized government structure gave way to overwhelming rebellions and revolts driven by the Russian people.
+With millions of people rallied to the Bolshevik cause, Figes contends that Nicholas and his regime simply could not resist the popular front that emerged to challenge his rule; thus, guaranteeing a seizure of power by the Communists.

 As Figes points out, however, this "movement of the people" did not result in positive changes for Russians.
 The inchoate Communist regime – led by Bolshevik leaders such as Vladimir Lenin, Leon Trotsky, and Joseph Stalin – implemented far sweeping changes into Russian society that killed millions of people and resulted in the destruction of entire communities during the next seventy years that followed.
 Thus, as the title of Figes’ book implies, the Russian Revolution was one of tragedy and loss; not victory and gain.
 Although it was a revolution truly born out of the participation, wishes, and desires of the Russian people themselves, it was a revolution that, ultimately, destroyed and consumed its own people in the end.
 The Russian Revolution, as Figes points out, was a catastrophic failure in that it exchanged a bad system of government for one that was far worse and evil than its predecessor.
 It was truly a “people’s tragedy,” in that its origins and causes lie with the common people who made it possible for the Bolsheviks to usurp power and control away from the Tsar.